qron/ongine/doc/glossary.md

 Node
 ----

+Nodes are the elements of the JSON template which is expressing the view.
-An object which can be a tag node, an API node, or a raw node.
+They can be objects or strings, in order to represent either an HTML tag (tag node), one of specific nodes of the API (logical node), or a raw text (raw node).

-### Tag node
+### Tag nodes

-This node will be rendered as html element, building their attributes and their children.
+These nodes will be rendered as HTML elements, building their attributes and their children.

-### API node
+### Logical nodes

-This node will be rendered after processing the logical function that node is representing.
+The children of these nodes will be rendered after the engine have processed the logic defined by their types which can be conditional (if, switch), iterative (each, repeat), or inclusive (inlay, wrap).

-### Raw node
+### Raw nodes

-This node is a string that will be rendered as it is, after its molds were replaced with matching fillers property.
+These nodes are strings that will be rendered as they are, after their molds were replaced with matching fillers property.

 Filler
 ------

-A property of the ongine main function second argument, fillers.
+Properties of the ongine function second argument (fillers).
-It will fill any matching mold in a raw node during rendering.
+They will fill any matching mold in a raw node during rendering.

 Mold
 ----